-This talk is organised in collaboration with the Contemplary in Melbourne and Sydney Insight Meditators following his successful visit last year.
+This talk is organised in collaboration with the Contemplary in Melbourne and the Buddhist Council, Sydney Insight Meditators is delighted to be bringing David Loy back to Australia following his successful visit last year.

 Climate breakdown, species extinction, a dysfunctional political and economic system with a growing gap between rich and poor — what does that have to do with Buddhism?